There are a lot of issues that divide friends and neighbors in the United States. Occupational licensing reform should not be one of them.

 Edward Timmons

-Edward Timmons, PhD, is a senior fellow at the Archbridge Institute and a service associate professor of economics and director of the Knee Regulatory Research Center at the John Chambers School of Business and Economics at West Virginia University.
-He is regularly asked to provide expert testimony in state legislatures across the US on occupational licensing reform and the practice authority of nurse practitioners.
+Edward Timmons, PhD, is a senior fellow at the Archbridge Institute.
+He formerly served as founding director of the Knee Regulatory Research Center at West Virginia University.
+He is regularly asked to provide expert testimony in state legislatures across the U.S. on occupational licensing reform and the practice authority of nurse practitioners.
 His work is heavily cited by the popular press, and he has authored numerous articles for media publications.

 Share: